alien4cloud/alien4cloud-plugin-sample/alien4cloud-plugin-sample-suggestions/README.md

 It is in charge of providing a list of versions for the property `vaccin_version` of the embedded TOSCA node type `org.alien4cloud.sampleplugin.suggestions.nodes.SuggestionSampleComponent`.
 When the context edition is related to a topology edition, the result will depend on the value of another property of the node.

-> Please note that the topology is not retrieved the same wave regarding the fact we are in an edition context or not.
+> Please note that the topology is not retrieved the same way regarding the fact we are in an edition context or not.
 > Using the `EditorService` when the user is editing a topology make us able to access property values even if the topology is not saved.

 The provider will also provide different values if the current environment is a production environment or not (`-SNAPSHOT` is added to every version number when the environment is not a production environment).